AnyaHossaini/100daycodingchallenge/README.md

 # Day 2
 Not as much as day one for sure
 Mainly just mini projects within python and an uncompleted ASCII project

+# Day 3
+I forgot... oops

+# Day 4

+1) Make dead links using the hash symbol
+2) Turn an image into a link
+3)Create a bulleted unordered list
+4)Create ordered list
+5)Create a text field